Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Summary and outlook

-The statistical mechanics relies on the basic postulate of the ergodic hypothesis, which straightforwardly leads to the entropy increase and free energy decrease principle.
-As discussed, however, the organic semiconductors are rarely in the ergodic phase, and the disorders and many-body interactions give rise to localization-delocalization duality and MBL effect.
+The statistical mechanics relies on the basic postulate of the ergodic hypothesis, which straightforwardly leads to the principle of entropy increase and free energy decrease.
+As discussed, however, the organic semiconductors are rarely in the ergodic phase, and the disorders and interactions give rise to complicated transition between localization and dispersion.
 It is therefore insufficient to analyze the issues in organic semiconductors simply with the argument from the energetics, such as the electron naturally hop from the higher-energy level to the lower one.
 The dynamic information turns out to be essential.
-Especially, the time of decoherence and disentanglement in the dynamics, which is dependent of the electron-phonon couplings, plays a significant role in affecting the bandlike and hopping mechanism, the ultrafast long-range charge transfer, the triplet pair dissociation, and other relevant processes.
-As a consequence, the proper computations of entanglement entropy may tell us the explicit value of dissipated energy and thus the efficiency of the real devices.
+Especially, the time of decoherence and disentanglement in the dynamics, which is dependent of the competing vibronic couplings, plays a significant role in affecting the bandlike and hopping mechanism, the ultrafast long-range charge transfer, the triplet pair dissociation, and other relevant processes.
+As a consequence, the proper understanding of quantum effects may tell us the explicit working mechanisms of the realistic devices.

-Throughout this work, we quantitatively determined parameter regime of MBL phase but merely investigated the factors that influence the dynamics of entanglement entropy in a qualitative manner.
-One would intuitively consider that how the change of entropy in real devices can be explicitly quantified.
+Throughout this work, we quantitatively determined parameter regimes that CT fractons matter but merely investigated the dynamics of entanglement entropy in a qualitative manner.
+One would intuitively consider that how the change of entropy in realistic devices can be explicitly quantified.
 Commonly speaking, both the von Neumann entropy and OTOC are defined between 0 and 1.
 We have to properly calibrate them to fit for the standard statistical mechanics and the relevant experiments.
 This is not easy in a general manner but we can first try to bridge the entanglement entropy and the entropy in organic solar cells which will be the next subject.